 1a.
 Initial submission

 NON-LATEX USERS: Upload your manuscript files.
 At this stage, further source files do not need to be uploaded.

-LATEX REFERENCES: If you wish to use a citation package such as BibTeX and natbib.sty then please do so. please provide all the necessary bibliographic information in a standard format, this will allow for clearer conversion and formatting to journal style by the typesetters.
+LATEX REFERENCES: If you wish to use a citation package such as BibTeX and natbib.sty then please do so.
+Please provide all the necessary bibliographic information in a standard format, this will allow for clearer conversion and formatting to Earth Surface Processes and Landforms style by the typesetters.

 NON-LATEX USERS: Editable source files must be uploaded at this stage.
 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.

 LATEX USERS: When submitting your revision you must still upload a single .pdf that you have generated from your now revised source files.
 You must use the File Designation "Main Document" from the dropdown box.
 In addition you must upload your TeX source files.
 For all your source files you must use the File Designation "Supplemental Material not for review".
 Previous versions of uploaded documents must be deleted.
 If your manuscript is accepted for publication we will use the files you upload to typeset your article within a totally digital workflow.